twurman/clarityeco/qa/common/README.md

 ##Common

-This directory contains resources shared between versions of the question-answer service.
+common/ contains resources shared between versions of the question-answer service.
+You shouldn't need to modify anything in this directory, unless you want to create another question-answer back-end.

 question-answer-dev/ -- contains a modified version of the OpenEphyra pkg.